Jim is a skater and filmmaker from Manchester

 Since then I haven’t really stopped doing that.
 The people I film or shoot photos of might be different, but the mentality driving what I do stays the same.

-My inspirations from skateboarding are people like Josh Stewart, Sem Rubio, Mark Gonzalez, Chris Mulhern, Valentine Kuhl, Joe Gavin, Pontus Alv, Stu Bentley, Paul Rice, Greg Hunt, Sam Ashley, Fos, Spike Jonze, Phil Evans, Mark Kendrick, Colin Read, Keanu Robson, Kyle Platts, Henry Kingsford, Craig Scott, Chris Bourke, Mike O’Shea, Soy Panday, Jed, Sean Lomax, Joe O’Donnell, Jacob Harris, Leo Sharp, Sarcus Nevarc, DVL, Dan Magee, Joel Peck, Lewis Brownlie and Fred Mortagne
+My inspirations from skateboarding are people like Josh Stewart, Sem Rubio, Mark Gonzales, Chris Mulhern, Valentine Kuhl, Joe Gavin, Pontus Alv, Stu Bentley, Paul Rice, Greg Hunt, Sam Ashley, Fos, Spike Jonze, Phil Evans, Mark Kendrick, Colin Read, Keanu Robson, Kyle Platts, Henry Kingsford, Craig Scott, Chris Bourke, Mike O’Shea, Soy Panday, Jed, Sean Lomax, Joe O’Donnell, Jacob Harris, Leo Sharp, Sarcus Nevarc, DVL, Dan Magee, Joel Peck, Lewis Brownlie and Fred Mortagne

 I think The No Comply Network is a great idea.